 Mean score of companies in the Services Auxiliary to Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Australian Ethical Investment reported a total carbon emissions of approximately 683,400 kg CO2e, all of which were classified under Scope 3 emissions, with no reported Scope 1 or Scope 2 emissions.
-This marks a significant increase from 2022, when the company recorded 569,600 kg CO2e, also entirely from Scope 3 emissions.
-The company has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 emissions to near zero by 2025.
-Additionally, Australian Ethical Investment is committed to achieving net-zero emissions across all scopes by 2050, as part of its long-term strategy.
-This commitment aligns with the Science Based Targets initiative (SBTi) guidelines, reflecting the company's dedication to sustainable practices within the financial sector.
-Overall, Australian Ethical Investment's focus on reducing its carbon footprint and its commitment to net-zero emissions demonstrate its proactive approach to addressing climate change and promoting environmental responsibility.
+In 2023, Australian Ethical Investment reported approximately 683,400 kg CO2e in Scope 3 emissions, with no reported Scope 1 or Scope 2 emissions.
+This marks a significant focus on upstream activities, as the company has not disclosed any emissions data for these scopes.
+The previous year, 2022, also saw a total of 569,600 kg CO2e, entirely attributed to Scope 3 emissions, indicating a consistent pattern in their emissions profile.
+Australian Ethical Investment has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 emissions to near zero by 2025.
+This near-term target reflects their commitment to achieving net-zero emissions across all scopes by 2050, as part of their alignment with the Science Based Targets initiative (SBTi).
+The company is classified as a financial institution and has been a committed member of the BA1.5 initiative since 2019, reinforcing its dedication to sustainable practices.
+Overall, Australian Ethical Investment's emissions strategy highlights a strong emphasis on managing and reducing Scope 3 emissions while setting clear targets for Scope 1 and Scope 2 emissions in the near future.

 Access structured emissions data, company-specific emission factors, and source documents